tophermckee/collect_spotify/README.md

 # <span style="color:#1DB954">Spotify Collection Service</span>
-### This tool collects my Spotify playlists into a collection.
+### This tool collects my Spotify playlists into a collection
 I've provided a credentials template if you'd like to use this project for yourself.
 You will need to provide:
 - Your Spotify App's Client ID
 - Your Spotify App's Client Secret